Welcome to SolarFarmer API¶

 New to SolarFarmer?
 Discover it here!

-Embed SolarFarmer's API into your workflow, typical use-cases of the package include:
+Embed SolarFarmer's API into your workflow.
+Typical use-cases of the package include:

-- Managing and visualizing simulation results.
+- Manage and visualize simulation results

 Note